 Step 4 – Veterinary References Contacted

 A volunteer will contact the veterinary reference(s) you provided to determine if your current pets are spayed/neutered, kept up-to-date on vaccinations, and generally well cared for on a consistent basis.
 If you do not currently have pets, we may ask about the veterinary care that your previous pets received.
 If you have never owned a pet, this step is skipped.
 If your veterinary reference(s) cannot verify care history, spay/neuter, and vaccination status of your pet(s), processing of your application will be held until you can provide this information.
-Exemptions to our spay/neuter policy are granted if your vet has recommended not doing this because of age and/or health issues.
-If your pet(s) is overdue for vaccinations, you will be required to bring them up-to-date before proceeding with the screening process.
-However, if your pet(s) is more than 6 months overdue, your application may be denied.
+Exemptions to our spay/neuter policy are granted if your vet has recommended not doing this because of age and/or health reasons.
+If your pet(s) is overdue for vaccinations and other care by more than a year your application may be denied.

 Step 5 – Personal References Contacted